-- Students should be sure to be logged in promptly so that they are marked present AND so that they are not marked late to class. - Students must also be sure to remain online for the entire period.
-Teachers will take attendance through our student information system and also download attendance from Microsoft Teams (which timestamps students arriving and leaving a meeting). - Students are required to be participating and logging in during the school hours for Synchronous learning following the district Bell Schedule for that day i.e. 2 hr.-delays, activity periods, Act 80.
+- Students must also be sure to remain online for the entire period.
+Teachers will take attendance through our student information system (Tyler) and also download attendance from Microsoft Teams (which timestamps students arriving and leaving a meeting). - Students are required to be participating and logging in during the school hours for Synchronous learning following the district Bell Schedule for that day i.e. 2 hr-delays, activity periods, Act 80.